 DRAWING by DANIEL MITSUI

-The original was created on private commission.
-This is the fifth commission I have received to transpose traditional subjects from medieval European art into the style of Japanese art.
+This is the fifth commission I have received to transpose a Christian subject from medieval European art into the style of Japanese art.
 Various Japanese woodblock prints of the 18th and 19th centuries were used for visual reference.
 Paintings by Hinrik Funhof, Hieronymus Bosch, Gerard David and Bertram von Minden were among the occidental works that influenced the content and arrangement.

 The Wedding at Cana is depicted in the middleground as a Japanese marriage ceremony, with the bride wearing the traditional garb, about to sip sake.
 Christ and Mary converse in the foreground, while a servant fills the six stone jars with water.